c-kick/DOMule/README.md

 ### Lazy Loading

-Use `data-require-lazy="true"` to defer loading until elements are visible:
+Use `data-require-lazy` to defer loading until elements are visible:

 ```html
 <!-- Only loads when video scrolls into view -->